 On a physical level, other symptoms are generally known to be related to the autistic spectrum.
 If you have ASD, you may:

 - Display hyperactivity.

 - Show a short attention span.

-- Spin in circles, flap your hands, or rock your body backwards and forwards.
+- Spin in circles, flap your hands or rock your body backward and forwards.